matthewgauden/MSDS-451-Term-Project-/README.md

 ## Checkpoint C
 Using both the previous two checkpoints and the programming assignments, we are building onto the work we've done so far to continue to refine and optimize our portfolio.
 In this checkpoint, an additional ETF fund was added (QQQ).
 Based on work in previous assignments it was seen that this asset could potentially boost the growth seen with our portfolio, albeit with more risk.
 There was a shift in philosophy for the fund.
 The fund is now willing to take on clients who accept higher volatility in their assets if it means excess returns on their initial investment.
 The experiments performed in this checkpoint were: Adding QQQ and comparing portfolio performance using the S&P 500 index as a benchmark, Monte Carlo simulations to gain a distribution for various metrics relevant to our fund, and finally introducing a base pay structure for fees and management for our clients.

+## Final Project
+This is the Final Report and code for the project as a whole.
+In the code, fees were both implemented and optimized for the fund to manage daily operations.
+The Monte Carlo simulations were also performed on both portfolios (with fees and without).
+The code builds on previous checkpoints and assignments, as through each step in the pipeline the fund's strategy and methods have adjusted accordingly as new ideas have been discovered.
+As for the report, it provides a comprehensive look at the fund's general philosophy, the trading strategy implemented on the historical data, a performance evaluation based on both portfolio metrics and MC simulation distributions, and finally, a recommendation for starting the hypothetical firm along with references.

 ## AI Dislaimer
 Checkpoint A:
 ChatGPT was used to simply scour the web and find potential academic sources for my project.
 All sources produced by ChatGPT were reviewed and only the ones I deemed to be relevant and useful were read and used.